-Creating a home which was seen to be floating amongst the established trees at the front of the site was an important part of the brief for this project.
+Creating a home which was seen to be floating amongst the established trees at the front of the site was an important part of the brief for this residential property project.
 The home needed to complement the landscape within the leafy suburb of East Ivanhoe whilst maintain a high-level of privacy for the occupants.
 Luxury was the key, with a high-level of interior finish requested.
 Good entertaining areas were essential, which needed to incorporate adults’ formal spaces as well as separate areas for older children.

 Out of this brief materialised The Ivanhoe House.

-Through an extensive architectural design process we developed an architectural solution which featured a combination of a cantilevered concrete floor and awning structures which expanded views from the interior out into the landscape.
+Through an extensive architectural design process we developed an architectural design solution which featured a combination of a cantilevered concrete floor and awning structures which expanded views from the interior out into the landscape.

 Due to the sloped site, the main entry was raised from the footpath level.
 We carefully controlled the access journey to the entry via an external stairwell which was cut into the ground floor projecting concrete floor plate.
 This stair was partially sunk into the garden, and then partly cantilevered out from the building surface.